makrai/notes/smolensky90-tensor-product-variable-binding-AI.md

 ## 1.2 Connectionist representation of symbolic structures 7

-I respond to the possible connectionist criticism that it is misguided to even try to solve this problem
+* I respond to the possible connectionist criticism that it is misguided to even try to solve this problem
 * the issue [of representation in connectionist systems of symbolic structures] figures prominently in the argument of Fodor and Pylyshyn (1988) that connectionist models are inadequate on fundamental representational grounds, and the work reported here began as a response to this attack; for responses to Fodor and Pylyshyn based in part on the work reported here, see [40, 42]

-A more concrete motivation for pursuing this issue are the challenges facing connectionist modeling of higher cognitive processes such as language.
+* A more concrete motivation for pursuing this issue are the challenges facing connectionist modeling of higher cognitive processes such as language.
 Here our central question takes the form: What are computationally adequate connectionist representations of strings, trees, sentences?

-This section is addressed to connectionists who may find this question misguided
+* This section is addressed to connectionists who may find this question misguided
-* The essence of the connectionist approach, they might say, is to expunge symbolic structures from models of the mind.
-I must
+* The essence of the connectionist approach, they might say, is to expunge symbolic structures from models of the mind
-* A reasonable starting point would seem to be to take linguistic analysis of the structure of linguistic objects seriously, and to find a way of representing this structure in a connectionist system: trees and strings, it is important to find adequate connectionist representations of these symbolic structures.
-It may well turn out that once such representations are understood,
+* A reasonable starting point would seem to be to take linguistic analysis of the structure of linguistic objects seriously, and to find a way of representing this structure in a connectionist system: trees and strings, it is important to find adequate connectionist representations of these symbolic structures
 * new connectionist representations of linguistic structures ... will rest on prior understanding of connectionist representations of existing symbolic descriptions of linguistic structure